Rockall: British annexation

 The initial incentive for UK annexation of Rockall was the test-firing of the UK's first guided nuclear weapon, the American-made Corporal missile.
 The missile was to be launched over the North Atlantic from South Uist.
 The Ministry of Defence was concerned that the unclaimed Rockall could give the Soviet Union opportunity to spy on the test.
 Thus, in April 1955, the Admiralty was ordered to seize Rockall and declare UK sovereignty, lest it became a foreign observers' outpost.

 On 18 September 1955, Rockall was annexed by the British Crown.
 To do so, four men were winched onto the islet by a Royal Navy helicopter from (coincidentally named after the man who first charted the islet).
 The four were Lieutenant-Commander Desmond Scott RN, Sergeant Brian Peel RM, Corporal AA Fraser RM, and James Fisher (a civilian naturalist and former Royal Marine).
 The Admiralty announced the annexation on 21 September 1955.
+Fisher took rock samples for study by the British Geological Society.

 The landing team cemented in a brass plaque on Hall's Ledge and hoisted the Union Flag to stake the UK's claim.
 The plaque inscription read: